10 states reported their highest single-day coronavirus case counts last week - Local News 8

 Public health measures will need to remain in place at least until a safe and effective vaccine is available.

+But Fauci, the director of the National Institute of Allergy and Infectious Diseases, said on Monday that it may be a challenge to get people to take the vaccine.

+“It would be a terrible shame if we have — and I think we will have — a safe and effective vaccine but we’re not able to widely distribute it to those who need it,” Fauci said during a virtual event for the National Academy of Medicine on Monday.

-When one is made available, Fauci said he will take it after looking at the data — and if it has been approved by the US Food and Drug Administration.
+When one is made available, Fauci said on Sunday that he will take it after looking at the data and if it has been approved by the US Food and Drug Administration.

 “I’m going to look at the data upon which the FDA makes that decision.
 I trust the permanent professionals in the FDA,” Fauci said in the “60 Minutes” interview.